Military Families, Know Your Risk for Asbestos Exposure

 What You Should Know About Mesothelioma

-• 3,000 people a year are diagnosed with mesothelioma.
+- 3,000 people a year are diagnosed with mesothelioma.

-• Those diagnosed are typically given less than a year to live.
+- Those diagnosed are typically given less than a year to live.

-• Mesothelioma results from the inhalation of asbestos.
+- Mesothelioma results from the inhalation of asbestos.
 Sustained inhalation damages the mesothelium, the outer tissue of the lung cavity.

-• It may take decades for the disease to materialize, though WebMD notes that lung cancer and asbestosis may occur first, 15 years after initial exposure.
+- It may take decades for the disease to materialize, though WebMD notes that lung cancer and asbestosis may occur first, 15 years after initial exposure.

 What You Need to Know About Asbestos

-• Asbestos has been used since ancient times as insulation and fire retardant building materials.
+- Asbestos has been used since ancient times as insulation and fire retardant building materials.

-• Any level of exposure to asbestos is unsafe.
+- Any level of exposure to asbestos is unsafe.

-• Asbestos is not illegal and remains widely used in consumer products.
+- Asbestos is not illegal and remains widely used in consumer products.

-• Homes, particularly older homes, commonly contain asbestos material.
+- Homes, particularly older homes, commonly contain asbestos material.
 The material can be found in everything from tiles to siding and plaster.
 You can also find it in pipe wrapping and popcorn ceilings.
 The EPA estimates that 30 million US homes have asbestos material in them.

-• Navy ships and shipyards are rife with asbestos, putting Navy veterans and those who served aboard ships at a high risk of exposure.
+- Navy ships and shipyards are rife with asbestos, putting Navy veterans and those who served aboard ships at a high risk of exposure.
 Veterans who were exposed to asbestos may be eligible for service-connected compensation benefits.
 You can learn more about the eligibility and evidence requirements on the Veteran’s Administration’s Asbestos Exposure page.
 Exposure alone is not sufficient for compensation.

-• Family members have acquired the disease when laundering the clothing of those who worked with the material.
+- Family members have acquired the disease when laundering the clothing of those who worked with the material.

-• Your child may be at risk in school: The EPA estimates that 107,000 US schools have asbestos materials.
+- Your child may be at risk in school: The EPA estimates that 107,000 US schools have asbestos materials.

-• Fortunately, unless the material is damaged in some way, then asbestos does not pose an immediate health danger.
+- Fortunately, unless the material is damaged in some way, then asbestos does not pose an immediate health danger.

 How Military Homeowners and Military Homebuyers Can Protect Their Families Against Asbestos

 If you own a home that was built prior to 1980, then you need to know that your home comes with a high risk of exposing your family to asbestos.
 Though homes in historic districts may be quaint, four out of every five have asbestos in their building materials.
-So, despite your desire to acquire a craftsman-style home with character for your next home investment, that cookie cutter tract home is unfortunately a likelier bet for a safer home for your family unless you’re willing to invest the time and money into ensuring proper care against asbestos.
+So, despite your desire to acquire a craftsman-style home with character for your next home investment, that cookie cutter tract home is, unfortunately, a likelier bet for a safer home for your family unless you’re willing to invest the time and money into ensuring proper care against asbestos.
 If you or your family have been exposed to asbestos, though, then here are three steps that you can take to help keep you safe:

-1. Stop smoking or avoid exposure to secondhand smoke; you don’t want to compromise your lungs any further.
+- Stop smoking or avoid exposure to secondhand smoke; you don’t want to compromise your lungs any further.

-2. Request a Mesothelioma blood test from your PCM or regular doctor.
+- Request a Mesothelioma blood test from your PCM or regular doctor.
 You should have this test conducted annually.

-3. Request an annual x-ray of your lungs to check for how effectively they are working.
+- Request an annual x-ray of your lungs to check for how effectively they are working.

 If caught early, treatment options provide a much lower risk of mortality from the disease.

 Help raise awareness of the risks of asbestos to fellow military families and those who may have been exposed to asbestos.
-You can engage in awareness of mesothelioma and help saves lives by using the hashtag #AsbestosAwarenessWeek in social media.
+You can engage in awareness of mesothelioma and help saves lives by using the hashtag #AsbestosAwarenessWeek on social media.

 MilitaryByOwner thanks Heather Von St. James, a mesothelioma survivor, for sharing this information with us and making us aware of Asbestos Awareness Week.